Atletico Madrid vs Elche prediction and betting tips 23 Аugust 2025 | Dailysports experts

-One of the fixtures of La Liga’s second round will take place this Saturday at the Riyadh Air Metropolitano, where Atletico Madrid will host Elche.
-I’m offering a bet on the outcome of this clash with an attractive odds value.
+One of the fixtures of La Liga's second round will take place on Saturday at the Riyadh Air Metropolitano Stadium in Madrid, where the local side Atletico will host Elche.
+Let’s take a closer look at a betting option for the outcome of this encounter.

-See also: St. Pauli vs Borussia Dortmund prediction and betting tips 23 Аugust 2025

 Match preview